-I came up with this recipe in honor of World Nutella Day, February 5th.
+I came up with this Nutella brownie recipe in honor of World Nutella Day, February 5th.
 It's a day for worldwide consumption and appreciation of the nutty, chocolate delight.
-After much experimenting, I found a way to ensure the ultimate fudgy brownie.
+After a little experimenting, I found a way to ensure the ultimate super-fudgy brownie.
 Do check out Fluffy Nutella Mousse, too!

 - 3 large eggs

-- ¼ cup + 2 Tbs Nutella, or other chocolate hazelnut spread or any nut or seed butter
+- ¼ cup Nutella, other chocolate hazelnut spread or any nut or seed butter

 - Preheat oven to 350° F. Grease 13x9x2-inch pan with shortening or non-stick vegetable spray.